fnskcjswo123/HID-Arduino/README.md

 If your mouse's X, Y values are octal, you must change void onMouseMove(int16_t x, int16_t y, int8_t wheel) to int8_t x, int8_t y, and so on
-If the X buttons don't work, you'll need to change `#define MOUSE_NEXT` and `#define MOUSE_PREV` to the numbers that appear when XButton1 or XButton2 are pressed, like `#define MOUSE_NEXT (number when XButton2 is pressed)`, `#define MOUSE_PREV (number when XButton2 is pressed)` If the scroll wheel doesn't work well, you may need to modify .\hidmouserptparser.cpp, but it might be easier to get help from ChatGPT
+If the X buttons don't work, you'll need to change `#define MOUSE_NEXT` and `#define MOUSE_PREV` to the numbers that appear when XButton1 or XButton2 are pressed, like `#define MOUSE_NEXT (number when XButton2 is pressed)`, `#define MOUSE_PREV (number when XButton2 is pressed)` If the scroll wheel doesn't work well, you may need to modify `.\hidmouserptparser.cpp`, but all of this might be easier to get help from ChatGPT or Gemini
 <br></br>

 ## KOR